 During the review, focus on new or changed environmental processes.
 Check, whether the company implemented them in accordance with the guidelines and implemented effectively in the organization.

 Furthermore, review audit findings from the previous ISO 14001 audits.
 Include possible problems such as complaints, changes in legislation or other significant environmental aspects.
 Give these special considerations in the documentary check and include them in the preparation of an audit list of questions.

 Upon request, make the prepared audit checklist available to the audited departments and process owners prior to the audit.
 Then the responsible process owners and related employees can familiarize themselves with the topic in advance.
 This allows for good answers or solutions during the audit.

-This mostly takes the pressure out form the interviewing process.
+This mostly takes out the pressure from the interviewing process.

 During the ISO 14001 audit, you listen to find out whether everything in the company works as it was originally planned.
-Do the originally planned processes establish meaningful, efficient and economical processes?
-Do these fulfill the requirements of the ISO14001:2015 standard.
+Do the planned processes establish meaningful, efficient and economical processes?
+Do these fulfill the requirements of the ISO14001:2015 standard?

 Considering the environmental relevance of the activities concerned and the results of previous audits, structure the pre-audit checklist “top-down” with audit questions.
 In the checklist, reference the audible clauses from 4 to 10 of the ISO14001:2015 standard.

 During the audit find evidence of compliance for clauses 4-10 requirements in the format of DOCUMENTED INFORMATION.
 3rd party audits only accept documented information.
 Therefore, the pre-audit must find and review the same.

 Clause 4 – Look for enough documented evidence for a matrix that determines the company's organization issues, in terms of environmental context.